vmware/terraform-provider-vra/website/docs/d/vra_region_enumeration_vmc.html.markdown

 * `vcenter_username` - (Required) vCenter user name for the specified SDDC.The specified user requires CloudAdmin credentials.
 The user does not require CloudGlobalAdmin credentials.

 ## Attribute Reference
-* `id` - The id of the region enumeration for VMC account.

 * `regions` - A set of Region names to enable provisioning on.
 Example: northamerica-northeast1